Frequently Asked Questions

 The most challenging riding is on the C&O Canal Towpath, as it is a rougher surface than the Great Allegheny Passage trail, with the GAP having a smoother, packed surface, and the C&O Canal being more natural and bumpy.
 It is because of the C&O Canal Towpath surface that we recommend that you have sufficient saddle time in before making the trip.
 Riding the C&O Canal is similar to riding on a gravel road.

 Trips will be run RAIN or SHINE.
 Mt.
 Bikes are ideally suited for inclement weather with fat tires and good traction.
 Please come prepared for the weather.
 A full day of riding in rain can still be enjoyable, if you have the proper equipment.
 During the Spring, or on the GAP trail, the sun can be intense, and sunscreen is recommended.
 Again, shuttle space will be insufficient for transporting a large number of participants simultaneously.
-While we reserve the right to cancel or re-route tours for weather conditions beyond our control that cause the park to be closed, we have never cancelled a tour in 14 years of running them.
+While we reserve the right to cancel or re-route tours for weather conditions beyond our control that cause the park to be closed, we have never cancelled a tour due to weather or park closures in 27 years of running them (though we came real close during the government furlough in 2013).
 If for some unlikely reason we must cancel the trip, you will receive a full refund.

 HOTEL accommodations are provided for all tours.
 Accommodations are requested to be non-smoking, as our trips are designed to provide a non-smoking environment for participants.
 Rooms include two double beds and will be filled as double-occupancy.
 Participants have the option to room together, up to four persons per room.
 As a trip that runs through small towns and remote areas, the hotels are of the class and style The tour is not priced for single room utilization, and requests for single room accommodations may not be possible, or may require a significant premium.
 Please inquire before registering, if you require a single room.
 EMERGENCY CONTACT NUMBERS will be provided with trip confirmation.